priya006/Selenium-Grid/README.md

 ## Troubleshooting Tips
 1. If there is issue while registering the node to the hub.
 Start the Selinium server/hub and navigate to http://localhost:4444/wd/hub from teh browser to see the full stack trace
+2. It is important to set JAVA_HOME.
+[Guide to set Java home](https://medium.com/@spmadhi/easy-steps-to-install-and-set-java-home-in-mac-machine-c84b7bbc94e6)